• Skip to primary navigation

 4 - Chipotle Chili Powder

-In case you’ve ever wanted to bring some smoke into your dishes, Chipotle chili powder is the way to go.
-This powder, made from smoked and dried jalapeños, offers a fantastic 2,500-8,000 SHU heat range.
+In case you've ever wanted to bring some smoke into your dishes, Chipotle chili powder is the way to go.
+This powder, made from smoked and dried jalapeรฑos, offers a fantastic 2,500-8,000 SHU heat range.

 We love its earthy warmth.
 One teaspoon of Chipotle powder can replace one Cascabel chili.
 It's our secret weapon in chili con carne and BBQ rubs.

 We find its flavor richer and more intense.
-It’s perfect for giving that extra kick.
-If you’re interested, our article on Chipotle chili powder substitutes has more insights.
+It's perfect for giving that extra kick.

 5 - Cayenne Pepper